dr-leo/PyHyphen/README.rst

 * unit tests
 * migration from distutils to setuptools and simplified setup
 * get rid of config module and config scripts
-* upgrade textwrap2 to latest python2 and python3 versions
+* upgrade textwrap2 to latest python2 and python3 versions;
+  add CLI script to wrap text files with hyphenation
 * improve detection of dictionary location
 * Remove Windows binaries from the source distribution.
 Provide wheels instead thanks to the awesome `cibuildwheel tool <https://github.com/joerick/cibuildwheel>`_.